 The International Platform on Biodiversity and Ecosystem Services (IPBES, 2015, 2019), and Turner et al. (2003), provide typologies of value which distinguish between 'anthropocentric' and 'non-anthropocentric' values.
 Anthropocentric values relate to human use of entities, whether such use involves direct, indirect or 'non-use' of these entities.
 Non-anthropocentric types of value reflect the idea that entities have value independent of human use, in their own right.
-These categories can be further divided into anthropocentric-instrumental (IPBES, and Turner et al.), anthropocentric-relational (IPBES), anthropocentric-intrinsic (Turner et al.), non-anthropocentric-instrumental (Turner et al.) and non-anthropocentric-intrinsic (IPBES and Turner et al.), as described below.
-16
+These categories can be further divided into anthropocentric-instrumental (IPBES, and Turner et al.), anthropocentric-relational (IPBES), anthropocentric-intrinsic (Turner et al.), non-anthropocentric-instrumental (Turner et al.), as described below.

-The relevance of these typologies to SNA and SEEA is discussed in subsection 2.6.
+The relevance of these typologies to SNA and SEEA is discussed in subsection 2.5.